NeoChow/blogr/pages/rust-snippets.md

 `cargo test test_a`

 #### Find And Run Specific Test
-or specify part of the name and it will match part of the test name `cargo test test_`
+or specify part of the name and it will match part of the test name.
+The following will run all tests beginning with 'test_' `cargo test test_`

 #### Test Concurrency
 Setting Testing Concurrency (defaults number of threads to number of coress)